- Sphere Engine overview

 - Content Management System - an environment for managing and building programming projects.

-Workspaces (coming soon!)
+Workspaces

-The Workspace is a full-fledged environment that allows software engineers to work on multi-stack projects.
+The workspace is a full-fledged environment that allows software engineers to work on multi-stack projects.
 It is the most accessible and effective integration method.
 The whole set of coding tools is delivered out of the box, that includes:

-- code editor with syntax highlighting
+- code editor with syntax highlighting,

-- integrated Linux terminal
+- integrated Linux terminal,

-- directory tree with convenient access to project files
+- directory tree with convenient access to project files,

-- one-click shortcuts for running and testing the project
+- one-click shortcuts for running and testing the project.

 RESTful API

-The results produced during the execution (e.g. output data, errors, and more) are gathered and saved by the Sphere Engine service.
+The results produced during the execution (e.g., output data, errors, and more) are gathered and saved by the Sphere Engine service.
 You can fetch them later using a dedicated API method.

 The diagram below illustrates how the system processes a submission from the moment it is created until the results are obtained.